 He has since enjoyed an impressive resurgence in Spain and helped Sociedad lift the Copa del Rey before joining Sevilla.

 Giuseppe Rossi – 18 years & 269 days

 Rossi scored against Sunderland on his Premier League debut in 2005, but the striker departed for Villarreal in 2007 with an overall record of four goals in 14 appearances.

-Injuries have blighted his career over the last few years and the 33-year-old joined MLS side Real Salt Lake in February 2020 following a successful trial.
+Injuries have blighted his career over the last few years and the 35-year-old was last seen playing for Italian side SPAL last season.